 How to Clean a Bathroom Countertop & Sink

 Get a bathroom countertop and sink that shine.
-Our method for cleaning a bathroom sinks and countertops makes getting a clean vanity easy!
+Our method for cleaning bathroom sinks and countertops makes it easy to achieve a sparkling vanity.

-Keeping your bathroom countertop and sink clean is easier with these tips for faster, smarter and better cleaning.
-After your regular bathroom routine, take an extra minute to clear off the countertop.
-Tuck everything you got up back into its proper spot.
-Make it a daily habit.
-Keeping your countertops as uncluttered as possible means you'll be able to clean them faster.
-It's smart to do a quick wipe down everyday, even if things don't look that dirty.
-Keep a can of cleaning wipes with an easy reach, like in your vanity cabinet.
-Toothpaste splatters and makeup spills won't get a chance to build up.
-Make it the final step in your morning routine.
-It buys you more time between deep cleans too.
-Let your cleaning water do the work.
+Double Duty: Let your cleaning water do the work.
 Fill your sink with a few inches of hot water.
 Add your favorite bathroom cleaner or a cup or two of white vinegar.
 Rub the mixture around the faucet.
 Dip a rag into the water and wipe down the countertop.
-Then, toss in the small items that need cleaning into the water such as your soap tray, or toothpaste cup.
-Let everything sit at least 10 minutes.
-Then drain the sink and rinse and dry the items.
+Then toss the small items that need cleaning into the water, such as your soap tray or toothpaste cup.
+Let everything sit at least 10 minutes, then drain the sink and rinse and dry the items.
 Wipe off the sink and wipe off any remaining water with a dry cloth.
-This mixture is non-toxic plus the acidity of the vinegar slays germs, lime deposits and soap scum.
+This mixture is non-toxic, plus the acidity of the vinegar slays germs, lime deposits, and soap scum.
 It also evaporates quickly, leaving everything clean and shiny.